-The Montessori classroom follows a regular daily pattern that is disrupted by late arrivals.
-Good attendance ensures each student gets the full advantage of the highly enriched program at Undercroft.
+The Montessori classroom follows a regular daily pattern that is disrupted by late arrivals and early dismissals.
+Good attendance ensures each student receives full advantage of the highly enriched educational program.
+To show proper respect to all adults and students in the classrooms and to develop the important life skill of reliability, students are expected to be at school on time.

-To show proper respect to all adults and students in the classrooms and to develop the important life skill of reliability, students are expected to be at school on time by 8:15 a.m.
-In order to minimize interruptions to the classroom students arriving after 8:15 a.m. should report to the office, and will be escorted to class by a member of the office staff.
+Late Arrival: Students arriving after 8:15 a.m. should report to the office, and will be escorted to class by a member of the office staff.
+The office staff will enter the time of the student's arrival and 'tardy' in the attendance record.